lukzhang/DAPP_IPFS_FileSharing/README.md

 NOTE: Update was made so that contracts may migrate with Truffle 5 (rather than Truffle 4 as was previously done)

 # DAPP_IPFS_FileSharing
-Work in progress.
 DAPP uses IPFS for each account to store each file as an array.
 Images are used here for display.

 ### Prerequisites